openstack/monasca-agent/README.md

 The Agent can be run from the command-line or as a daemon.

 ## Running from the command-line
+To run the agent from the command-line, you will need to start at least 2 processes in order to send metrics.
+These are the collector and forwarder.
+If you have already installed the monasca-agent package and run the monasca-setup configuration script, run the following commands from the Linux command-line:

+	* From a terminal window, use netcat to listen for metrics on a local port: nc -lk 8080
+	* From a second terminal window, launch the forwarder in the background: python ddagent.py &
+	* From the second terminal window, launch the collector in the foreground: python agent.py foreground --use-local-forwarder
+	* Metric payloads will start to appear in the first terminal window running netcat

 ## Running as a daemon
+To control the monasca-agent daemon, you can use the init.d commands that are listed below:

+	* To start the agent:
+		sudo service monasca-agent start
+	* To stop the agent:
+		sudo service monasca-agent stop
+	* To restart the agent if it is already running: sudo service monasca-agent restart

 # Trouble-shooting
 TBD